Skip to contents

 Internal API (not part of the public surface; can change without notice – avoid calling directly from downstream code):

-All errors and warnings emitted by the stable / stabilising surfaces use the documented spicy_error / spicy_warning class hierarchies (see NEWS.md), so downstream code can dispatch on class via tryCatch() / withCallingHandlers() instead of matching message strings.
+All errors and warnings emitted by the stable / stabilising surfaces carry classed conditions so downstream code can dispatch on class via tryCatch() / withCallingHandlers() instead of matching message strings.
+Each condition has a package-wide parent class plus a leaf class describing the specific cause:

 Author